University Catalog 2024-2025

 MES 300 Systems Engineering (3 credit hours)

 This course introduces the theory and practice of formal systems engineering.
-Students are exposed to systems thinking, systems modeling and performing engineering design within a formal systems engineering framework.
-They will perform requirements definition and analysis, system architecting, test and integration plan development, and formal technical reviews.
+Students are exposed to systems thinking, systems modeling, and performing engineering design within a formal systems engineering framework.
+While experiencing the complete design/build cycle, students perform requirements definition and analysis, system architecting, test and integration plan development, and formal technical reviews.

 Typically offered in Spring only

-MES 301 Mechanical Engineering Systems Lab II (2 credit hours)
+MES 301 Engineering Systems Junior Design Lab (2 credit hours)

 Typically offered in Fall only

-MES 302 Mechanical Engineering Systems Lab III (2 credit hours)
+MES 302 Mechanical Engineering Systems Lab 1 (2 credit hours)

 Typically offered in Spring only